-The Brownbanded Bamboo Shark originates in the Indo-West Pacific.
+The Brownbanded Bamboo Shark originates in the Indo-West Pacific Ocean.
 It may be found from Japan to northern Australia and prefers depths of about 275 feet.
-They frequent coral reefs where they find plentiful prey.
+These sharks frequent coral reefs where they find plentiful prey.

 Colors and Markings

-These impressive cat sharks sport barbels around their noses and these markings are the source of one of their common names: cat shark.
-The barbels are sensory organs that help the fish to navigate.
-The young have the beautiful banded markings, but these fade with maturity, and adults may be grey with black stripes or cream colored with brown stripes; as adults, they may develop brown spots between their less-prominent stripes.
+These impressive sharks sport barbels around their noses, and these "whiskers" are the source of one of their common names: cat shark.
+The barbels are sensory organs that help the fish to find food.
+The young have the beautiful banded markings, but these fade with maturity, and adults may be grey with black stripes or cream colored with brown stripes; they may develop brown spots between their less-prominent stripes.
 They grow to more than 40 inches long when fully grown.

-This species is not reef-safe: it will nip at and eat crustaceans and coral and eat smaller, less aggressive tankmates.
+This species is not reef-safe: it will nip at and eat crustaceans, coral and smaller, less aggressive tankmates.
 As a result, it's a good idea to keep your Brownbanded Bamboo Shark in a fish-only aquarium with relatively large, aggressive species that can hold their own with a shark.
-Good tankmates include eels, groupers, snappers, hawks, hogs, rabbits, lions/scorpions, grunts/sweetlips, sharks and rays, larger angelfish, parrots, and tangs/surgeonfishes.
+Good tankmates include eels, groupers, snappers, hawkfish, hogfish, rabbitfish, lionfish/scorpions, grunts/sweetlips, sharks and rays, large angelfish, parrotfish, and tangs/surgeonfishes.
 Triggerfish and pufferfish are not good options to pair with this shark: they will nip at the sharks' fins and cause them undue stress.

 Brownbanded Bamboo Shark Habitat and Care

 Being a nocturnal, bottom-dwelling species that inhabits deeper waters where little light is present, the Brownbanded Bamboo Shark is light sensitive.
-Typically it stays hidden in an aquarium with bright lights on, and therefore should be provided with an adequately sized cave or light-sheltered space where it can hide.
+Typically it stays hidden in an aquarium with bright lights on, and therefore it should be provided with an adequately sized cave or light-sheltered space where it can hide.
 Course textures can scratch this shark's belly, which can lead to infection, so it requires a soft sand substrate.
-Poor aquarium water quality and chemistry can be problematic for this species.
+Poor aquarium water quality can be problematic for this species.